Femtosecond reduction of atomic scattering factors triggered by intense x-ray pulse

 To justify this statement, we performed simulations of Si crystal under irradiation with a 6-fs XFEL pulse, using the released version of the molecular dynamics code, \textit{XMDYN} \cite{Jurek2016,Son2011,Murphy2014}.
 Neutral atoms, atomic ions, and ionized electrons were treated there as classical particles, and their real-space dynamics were calculated by molecular dynamics technique.
 The electronic configurations of atoms and ions were followed by taking into account all relevant x-ray-induced processes in matter (such as photoionization, Auger processes, fluorescent decay, and collisional ionization and recombination).
 Although the focal spot of the XFEL pulses had a Gaussian shape in the present experiment, and the diffraction signals originated from various sample areas with different fluence, we performed the simulations assuming uniform x-ray fluence to reduce the computational cost.

 The simulation was performed for the incident pulse with a constant pulse duration (6 fs) and different peak intensities.
-We found that the simulation results for the peak intensity of $1.0 \times 10^{20}$ W/cm$^2$, could well reproduce the trend of $I_{eff}^{hkl}$ shown in Table 1 (Fig. 3(a)).
+After normalization of the simulated diffraction intensity by the incident pulse energy, $I_{eff}^{hkl}$ was calculated by dividing the normalized diffraction intensity by that for peak intensity of $2.1 \times 10^{16}$ W/cm$^2$.
+We found that the simulation results for the peak intensity of $1.0 \times 10^{20}$ W/cm$^2$ could well reproduce the trend of $I_{eff}^{hkl}$ shown in Table 1 (Fig. 3(a)).
 In Fig. 3(a), the error bars for the simulation results represent the deviation of maximum and minimum values of $I_{eff}^{hkl}$ from the average value obtained from ten independent \textit{XMDYN} simulations.
 Similarly to the experimental observations, the simulation predicts a nearly constant decrease in the diffraction efficiency for the five reflections ($hkl=$111, 220, 311, 400, 331).
 Figure 3(b) shows the simulated root-mean-square atomic displacement during irradiation with the XFEL pulse at the same intensity.